HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-bids-conversion.md

 **TODO:** [TIM] add figures.
 It would definitely be nice to show a full tree of an example repostitory, and how it changes at each step of the way.

+**TODO:** [ANDREA] this page is unnecessary complex.
+I think we should make it simpler by giving the standard steps from DICOM to BIDS, which is in iny case safer than the nift + json editing.

 ## BIDS standards

 To organize our fMRI dataset, we follow the [BIDS](https://bids-specification.readthedocs.io/en/stable/introduction.html) Specification.